Ioana Petrescu

 Ioana Maria Petrescu (born July 1, 1980) is a Romanian economist who served as the country's Finance Minister.
-She is a public policy scholar at Harvard Kennedy School and runs a Romanian NGO "Pur si Simplu Verde" that supports local governments in their efforts to transition to a greener economy.
+She is a public policy scholar at Harvard Kennedy School and runs a Romanian NGO "Pur și Simplu Verde" that supports local governments in their efforts to transition to a greener economy.

 Biography

 The daughter of two engineers, she was brought up by her grandparents in Cornu until she went to school in Bucharest.
-After graduating from the Mihai Viteazul high school, she received a B.A in economics and mathematics from Wellesley College, and later a Ph.D in economics from Harvard University.
+After graduating from the Mihai Viteazul high school, she received a B.A. in economics and mathematics from Wellesley College, and later a Ph.D. in economics from Harvard University.

 She worked as an N.R.I.
 Fellow at the American Enterprise Institute in Washington, DC, before she became an assistant professor at the University of Maryland.
 Taking a two-year leave from teaching, she was named in the second half of 2013 a state counselor for economic affairs by Romanian prime-minister Victor Ponta.